Timurid conquests and invasions: Caucasus

-Kingdom of Georgia, a Christian kingdom dominated on the most of Caucasus, was subjected many times by Timur between 1386 and 1403.
-These conflicts were intimately linked with the wars between Timur and Tokhtamysh, the last Khan of Golden Horde.
+The Kingdom of Georgia, a Christian kingdom dominated on the most of Caucasus, was subjected many times by Timur between 1386 and 1403.
+These conflicts were intimately linked with the wars between Timur and Tokhtamysh, the last khan of the Golden Horde.
 He officially proclaimed his invasions to be jihad against non-Muslims.
 Although Timur invaded the Georgia many times but he never made attempt to make Georgia a Muslim country.
 Timur personally led most of these raids to subdue the recalcitrant Georgian monarch.
 Kingdom of Georgia suffered a great loss due to these invasions and never recovered again.
 By the time George VII was forced to accept Timur's terms of peace and agree to pay tribute, he was a master of little more than gutted towns, ravaged countryside and a shattered monarchy.

 Timur's first appearance in the Caucasus was a response to Tokhtamysh’s marauding inroad into Northern Iran through the Caucasian lands in 1385.
 After having overrun Azerbaijan and Kars, Timur marched into Georgia.
 Firstly he assailed Samtskhe atabegate, the principality of Kingdom of Georgia.
 From there, he marched against Tbilisi which the Georgian king Bagrat V had fortified.
 The city fell on November 21, 1386, and King Bagrat V was captured.
 However Bagrat V was given some 12,000 troops to reestablish himself in Georgia under Timur's suzerainty.

 In the following years Timur invaded Georgia many times and remained victorious in most of conflicts.
-In spring of 1387, he returned to Georgia to take revenge for the ambush and escape.
-In 1394, he again captured eastern provinces which were taken by Georgians during Tokhtamysh–Timur wars.
+In spring of 1387, he returned to Georgia to take revenge for the ambush and escape.Timur captured and destroyed Erevan in the end this disaster resulted in 500 people were killed .In 1394, he again captured eastern provinces which were taken by Georgians during Tokhtamysh–Timur wars.